ajstiglitz/ProjectPenney/README.md

 ### 5) Visualization
 This file has a function for showing a heatmap based on the probability of a player winning depending on their sequence choice.
 Later on, a second heatmap based on the probability of a choice resulting in a draw will be added.

+### 6) Runcode
+This file has two functions that are for the sole purpose of use for the main.py file.
+It puts together the code from the other .py files into one function or the other (the function for the visualizations has no calculations within it).